openhwgroup/cva6/corev_apu/instr_tracing/README.md

 The trace reception is handled on a **Linux-based host PC**, which is connected either to the **FTDI MiniModule** or directly to the **Genesys2 board via port J17**.

 To enable communication via **DPTI (Digilent Parallel Trace Interface)**, you must first install the [**Digilent Adept SDK**](https://lp.digilent.com/complete-adept-runtime-download), specifically version `2.4.2`.
 This provides the required runtime libraries and development headers.
-The receiver code need a c++17 version for std::optional.
+The receiver code needs a C++17 version for `std::optional`.

 ---